zacharydwyer/CIS298Assignment1/README.md

 ## Description

 Create a person counter.
-The UI should have a + button, and a - button as well as a textbox to store the value of the current number.
+The UI should have a + button, and a - button as well as a textview to store the value of the current number.
 When the app launches, the counter will be at zero.
 When the + button is pressed, it will increase the counter.
 When the - button is pressed, it will decrease the number.

+If the counter goes above 20, the app will toast a message that it is over 20.

 Solution Requirements:

 * A plus button
 * A minus button
-* A textbox to show the counter
+* A textview to show the counter
+* A toast message when the counter goes above 20.

 ![alt text](http://barnesbrothers.homeserver.com/cis298/assignmentImages/assignment1.jpg "Application Layout")